 From working with a carrier directly to using online load boards, there are more options than ever to help shippers put their freight in motion.
 Yet, the advantages of using one of the most tried and true of these options, the freight broker, may be largely unknown to some shippers.
-So, to set the record straight, we sat down with a real-life freight broker – Bulk Connection’s own Truckload Division Manager for 30 years, Scott Wilson – to answer the question: what does a freight broker do to add value for shippers?
+So, to set the record straight, we sat down with a real-life freight specialist – Bulk Connection’s own Truckload Division Manager for 30 years, Scott Wilson – to answer the question: what does a freight broker do to add value for shippers?

 What is a freight broker?